IoTThinks/EasyLoraGateway/README.md

 - Auto update sketch (firmware) to the gateway
 - Save gateway configuration to flash
 - Create basic web authentication for management web
-- Listen Before Talk to avoid packet colission.
+- Listen Before Talk to avoid packet collision.
 (Nguyen Huynh - 2018-04-27)
 - Auto retransmit packets if not received an acknowledge from gateway / node.
 (Requested by Anthony Vu - 2018-04-28)

 <b>Updated 2018-04-26</b>